civilKaos82/database-drill-sqlite-shell-part-1-challenge/README.md

 ### Release 0:  Query the Database
-For each of the data requests below, write a SQL query that will retrieve the appropriate data.
-Copy the working query for each request in the file queries.md.
+For each of the data requests below, write a single SQL query that will retrieve the requested data.
+Copy the working query for each request to the file `queries.md`.

 If we want to double-check the results of our queries, each desired result set is recorded as a CSV file in the query_results directory—viewing the CSV files on GitHub will present them as nicely formatted tables.